s3h10r/polaroidme/README.md

 foo@bar:~$ feh ./example/example.polaroid.png
 ```

-Use `polaroidme --help` or the sourcecode to get a description of all available options - it
+Use `polaroidme --help` and/or the sourcecode to get a description of all available options - it
-gets more inspiring then:
+gets more inspiring:

 ```console
 foo@bar:~$ polaroidme --help